huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/prj/README.md

 **Notes**

-- Running the **AEI_Register.sh** command requires completing the `PR verification, ` bit file generation`, and `registration ID generation`.
+- Running the **AEI_Register.sh** script requires completing the `PR verification, ` `bit file generation`, and `registration ID generation`.
 It takes some time to finish these three steps.

 - During the execution of the **AEI_Register.sh** script, enter the AK, SK, and password as prompted.